 For many dogs, the mere presence of the nail clipper or Dremel is viewed as an aversive stimuli.
 The resulting avoidance can seemingly require either force, restraint or coercion in order to accomplish the simple task of clipping nails.

 There are better ways, I can promise you that!

 Classical vs Operant Conditioning Opportunity for Dog Owners

 “Education in the most powerful weapon which you can use to change the world” ~ Nelson Mandela.

 “Who does this Big Dog Mom think she is talking about this stuff?
 She’s not a dog trainer!”

 Here’s why.
 Because I am not asking you to pay me for training my dog.

 There is no expectation except the one between me and my handsome big dogs.
-The expectation that they deserve a human that not only understands them, but is willing to step into a world she is not certified in to give them a better life.
+The expectation is that they deserve a human that not only understands them but is willing to step into a world she is not certified in to give them a better life.